Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 ✅ Always Do This

-• Apply within 6 months of your degree award date — start the day you get your completion letter
+• Apply within 6 months of course completion — start the day you get your letter

-• Apply for AFP check at least 1–2 days before your visa application date
+• Apply for the AFP check 1–2 days before your visa application

-• Maintain health insurance for you and all family members throughout
+• Maintain OVHC health insurance for you and all family throughout

-• Check VEVO regularly to monitor your visa conditions and expiry
+• Check VEVO regularly for conditions and expiry

-• Start job searching immediately — you have full work rights from grant
+• Start job searching immediately — full work rights from grant

-• Begin planning your PR pathway from the first month of your 485
+• Plan your PR pathway from month one

-• Consider regional study or living to qualify for the Second 485 extension
+• Consider a regional campus to unlock the second 485

 ❌ Never Do This

-• Don't apply for the AFP check on the same day as your visa application
+• Don't apply for the AFP check the same day as your visa

-• Don't select the wrong visa stream — it cannot be changed after submission
+• Don't select the wrong stream — it can't be changed

-• Don't cancel your current visa after you lodge — you become unlawful immediately
+• Don't cancel your current visa after lodging

-• Don't use state/territory police checks — AFP National Police Check (AFP only) is required
+• Don't use state police checks — AFP only

 Common Questions